 Recovery Manager or RMAN as it is more commonly known, is Oracle’s proprietary backup, restore and recovery solution for Oracle databases.

-In Part 12, we’ll setup RMAN and run through some common and more interesting backup, restore and recovery scenarios.
+In Part 12, we’ll setup RMAN, run through some common backup/restore/recovery scenarios and have a little fun with some of the more interesting things RMAN can do.

-Task #3: Execute RMAN Restores & Recoveries. (coming soon – I’m moving house)
+- Task #3: Execute RMAN Restores & Recoveries. (coming soon)

-Task #4: More Advanced Uses of RMAN. (coming soon – I’m moving house)
+- Task #4: More Advanced Uses of RMAN. (coming soon)

 In most cases, using an RMAN catalog is useful.
 It’s not strictly necessary since database backups will be recorded in the database control files anyway.
 Like with most things there are pros and cons.
 For example, if you have more than a few databases, recording backup activity in one place is more efficient and convenient.
 However, if your RMAN catalog database is down then your backups will fail.
 So you have the added overhead of protecting your RMAN catalog database.
 In most cases you should treat it like any other production database.